The Process in a Nutshell

 - Confirm that all Google Apps users have matching Populi user accounts.
 For example, Populi user

 jimbob04must also be Google Apps user

-email@example.com.
-If usernames and passwords don't match up, those users won't be able to log in after the integration!
+firstname.lastname@example.org.
+If usernames do not match up exactly, those users won't be able to log in after the integration!

 - If you'd like to import calendars from Populi Calendar to Google Calendar, tell us which Calendars.
 We can import the Populi "School Calendar," but not individual Populi User Calendars.
 If you've already been using Google Calendar, importing Populi Calendars might duplicate events.